 1. Focus on transferable skills

-There will be winners and losers in the post COVID-19 economy, so focus on transferable skills you can take to a growth sector.
+There will be winners and losers in a transitioning economy, so focus on transferable skills you can take to a growth sector.
 A role like facilities management is a good example.
 If you’ve been a facilities manager for a retailer you’ll be experienced in hiring and managing people, compliance, procurement and project management.
 Those same skills will transfer well to a similar role in health or aged cared, which will continue to be growth sectors.

 2. Consider new ways of working